 In doubt, your safest bet is to call it just that: sparkling wine.
-Sparkling wine refers to all wine that, well, sparkle.
-If it has bubbles, it’s sparkling wine.
+Sparkling wine refers to all wine that, well, sparkles.
+If the wine has bubbles, it’s sparkling wine.
 A protected designation of origin, Champagne only refers to sparkling wine produced in the Champagne region in France and made according to the ‘methode champenoise’ guidelines.
-Sparkling wines from other regions in France are labelled cremant, while sparkling wines from other parts of the world are simply labelled sparkling wine.

 Crémant refers to French sparkling wine made in France but *not* in the Champagne region.